SumoLogic/sumologictoolbox/readme.md

 * add "copy org" tab

-* add "partitions" tab

 * Add "SAML" tab

 * add "connections" tab

 * Re-enable MAM tab with ability to deploy users/roles/content/etc... as part of org provision

-* add JSON viewer to all tabs

 * add addition update options to "source update" tab, such as updating sourceCategory or field info